Lamu, Lamu and the coast, Kenya

 Manda Bay has a stunning infinity pool surrounded with numerous lamu beds, loungers, and hammocks.
-Manda Bay is well known for its water sports center and has an extensive toy box with instructors to help show you how to use them all.
-One of the most popular activities is snorkeling to see the myriad of colored fish living in the coral right next to the lodge.
+Manda Bay is well known for its water sports centre and has an extensive toy box with instructors to help show you how to use them all.
+One of the most popular activities is snorkelling to see the myriad of coloured fish living in the coral right next to the lodge.

 The main emphasis is on water based activities - there are numerous boats to sail, water skiing, donutting, wake boarding

 Guests can be as active or as relaxed as they chose to be, but there is lots on offer at Manda Bay.
 From the water sports centre you can water ski, wake board, kneed board, banana boat, sail, windsurf or take a snorkel to explore the coral reefs surrounding the bay.The fishing – both reef and deep sea – in the Lamu / Kiwayu waters is famous worldwide both for its variety and for the quantity of sport fish caught.

 From Manda Bay's private airstrip you can take scenic flights across this stunning region.